-Simplify packing and moving with the right materials and tools on hand.Find a moving expert
+Make packing and moving easy with the right supplies, equipment, and tools.Hire a professional mover

-Does everything need to be in boxes for movers?
-Yes, it does because it keeps your belongings safe and easy to lift into the moving truck.
-Use boxes to store pillows, light blankets, clothes, toiletries, and other fabrics.
+Use boxes to store pillows, light blankets, clothes, toiletries and other fabrics.
 Medium and small boxes are perfect for small but heavier items like coffeemakers, CPUs, ovens, and microwaves.

 Dish pack boxes

 These boxes have double the thickness of ordinary boxes and fasteners to keep fragile items, like dishes and glassware, safe from damage while in transit.

 These boxes have a metal rack to hang your delicate clothes.
 Your clothes will have about two feet of hanging space to ensure they won’t get dirty or wrinkled.
 You can also store a couple of shoes to maximise the space.

 Picture boxes will house your family photos and must be at least three or four of the same size.
 If you have plenty of moving boxes, you can create picture boxes by taking a regular box and removing the seams to wrap them around your picture frames.

 Keep glassware, picture frames, small electronics, and other fragile items stationary and protected using packing paper for moving houses.
 Line all the spaces with packing paper to limit movement during transport.
 For fragile items, use honeycomb packing paper and bubble wrap for a snug fit and optimal shock protection.